aendeavor/i3buntu/README.md

 #### Desktop Environment and Color Scheme

 The i3 window manager together with the X display server drive your Ubuntu desktop.
-There is no bloatware or unneccessary waste of screen-space.
+There is no bloatware or unnecessary waste of screen-space.

 The color scheme has been carefully picked and almost all components that can be configured have adapted this theme.
 Through the use of applications like URXVT and i3, customizability is no problem.
 If you are not satisfied with colors, change them on your own.

 #### Terminal

 On first sight, you will realize the prompt / PS1 has changed.
 It has become clearer and more lightweight.
 Bash now provides you with many more tools and aliases.
 The file [`bash_aliases`](resources/bash/.bash_aliases) contains aliases and exported functions.
-Make youself familiar with them.
+Make yourself familiar with them.

 #### Performance and Efficiency